 Where can they be used?

 You can access YouTube Premium on Roku and Apple TV set-top boxes, but not on the Amazon Fire TV.
-YouTube TV will not be available on any of those boxes, but AirPlay could send it from an iOS device to an Apple TV.
+YouTube TV runs on both of those, plus Chromecast, Xbox One, Android, iOS and select Smart TVs from LG, Hisense, Samsung, Sharp and Vizio.

 How can you save YouTube Premium and YouTube TV content?